-Top free android ad blocker and popup blocker apps to get rid of annoying ads
+Top free ad blocker and popup blocker to get rid of annoying ads

-Ads.
-You can’t escape them while browsing or playing game.
+You can’t escape ads while browsing or playing a game.
 Most of them exist to push a product or service while using an app or website.
 It’s something your favorite app or site may use to survive, but some sites go a little crazy and not optimize for good user experience.

 What is the best ad blocker for Android?